Celebrating Pride with These Pride Designers

 Source: India TV

 Since his pubescent years, he noticed an inkling attraction towards men and that’s when he knew he was gay.
-But rather than thinking about what the society, his parents and his friends would say about that, he thought about how he felt about it.
+But rather than thinking about what society, his parents and his friends would say about that, he thought about how he felt about it.
 Since he was so openly gay in a country like India, he faced sheer terror when he went up on national television and outed himself in front of the whole country.
 But he also feels that this gave the younger generation much encouragement to stay true to themselves and not hide in the proverbial closet.

 The fashion industry has a massive global market value currently and it is very competitive in nature.
 A lot of designers have entered this market and have achieved tremendous success.
 But when it comes to designers that belong to the LGBTQIA+ community, it is a whole different ball game.
 They bring freshness and newer perspectives into their designs that the world hasn’t seen before!
 We applaud all of these designers that have overcome their struggles and raised the bar when it comes to fashion.
-Their designs have surely left a mark on the fashion industry, and here was our ode to them!
+Their designs have surely left a mark on the fashion industry, and here is our ode to them!